datafeedr/datafeedr-woocommerce-importer/readme.txt

 2. General settings

 == Changelog ==

+= 1.3.3 - 2022/10/28 =
+* Updated tested up to values
+* Removed some networks from readme file.

 = 1.3.2 - 2022/09/07 =
 * Added new `dfrpswc_term_property_to_use_as_value` filter.
 [See pull request #4](See https://github.com/datafeedr/datafeedr-woocommerce-importer/pull/4) for description.